aklivity/zilla-docs/src/concepts/what-is-zilla.md

 ### Observability

 Zilla can expose a Prometheus metrics endpoint and logs events to stdout.
 Additionally Zilla supports OpenTelemetry for both metrics and logging and.
-Syslog and AWS Cloudwatch are supported in Zilla Plus.
+Syslog and AWS Cloudwatch are supported in <ZillaPlus/>.

 ## Zilla Use Cases